code-cp/llama2-burn/debug.md

 ## issues with ROPE

-- I switch the cos and sin in code below, then the output becomes very repetitive
+- I switched the cos and sin in code below
 ```rust
                 let freq = 1. / 10000f32.powf(2. * (i as f32) / (head_size as f32));
                 let val = position as f32 * freq;